Christian-2003/psychiatric-management-tool/README.md

 ## Description
 The PMT allows you to manage an unlimited number of patients within a psychiatric institution.
 Each patient must be assigned to a crisis intervention area.

+There is a detailed description of the project [here](docs/development/Psychiatric%20Management%20Tool.md) _(German only)_.
+You may take a look at it if you are interested in the architecture and domain driven design principles utilized by the program.

 ###### Used Technologies
 The application is developed with Java through the IntelliJ IDEA.
 Therefore, the project is built using Maven.